joaogabri3ls/Auth_FastAPI/README.md

 In the future, the API will be deployed to AWS.
 For details on AWS configuration and deployment, please refer to AWS-specific documentation.

-## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request with your improvements.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.